All Episodes

 So here's the results of the study.

-A typical double income family worse off financially than ever.
+A typical double-income family worse off financially than ever.

 A study released on Thursday said warning that few Americans have saved enough money to brace for financial setbacks.

-Middle class families struggling to pay for a home, health insurance, transportation, and their children's college with wages that have not kept pace with higher prices, according to the study, die by a think tank headed by a former top aide to President Bill Clinton.
+Middle-class families struggling to pay for a home, health insurance, transportation, and their children's college with wages that have not kept pace with higher prices, according to the study, die by a think tank headed by a former top aide to President Bill Clinton.

-Now, here it is what is September 29th.
+Now, here it is.

 Story from Reuters.

-It's only September, but inflatable Santa decorations were already on display at a newly opened Walmart store here in Chicago this week, as U.S. retailers try to jumpstart what looks to be a decent but unspectacular holiday shopping season.
+It's only September, but inflatable Santa decorations were already on display at a newly opened Walmart store here in Chicago this week as U.S. retailers try to jumpstart what looks to be a decent but unspectacular holiday shopping season.

-Falling gasoline prices have lowered price uh chains feeling pretty good about the all-important November-December shopping period, but a wobbly housing sector will likely hold back sales at stores that sell big ticket items such as furniture.
+Chains feeling pretty good about the all-important November-December shopping period, but a wobbly housing sector will likely hold back sales at stores that sell big-ticket items such as furniture.

-Surprisingly strong, more doom and gloom.
+More doom and gloom.

 It's already in the cards.